eric-von-knorring/go-contains/README.md

         Reads from file instead of standard input.

   -h, --help
-        Prints help text for youtube-search.
+        Prints help text for contains.
 ```

 # Exit Status

-The  following are all the status codes that the program will terminate
+The following are all the status codes that the program will terminate with.
-with.
 ```
   0. The given words where found.